Edible fruit, host to epiphytic orchids, beautiful wood for furniture.

 SA Tree No:

 This is a slow-growing, large, evergreen tree, which grows to between 20 and 30 m tall.
+It occurs naturally on misty mountain slopes with a high rainfall so it needs lots of water.
 It is a protected tree in South Africa.
 It is very long-lived and is able to withstand some frost.
 The unusual textural appearance of the leaves makes it a good contrast or background for other trees.
 The colourful receptacles of the female tree are most attractive.
 This tree would make an interesting container plant and can withstand short periods indoors.
 The leaf size and interesting bark are good characteristics for bonsai.
 It produces greenish flowers in spring and the wood is used for furniture.
 When the berry-like receptacles ripen, birds such as pigeons and turacos feed on them.
 They are also eaten by monkeys, bushpigs and sometimes by people.
 The bark is used in traditional medicine.
-A protected tree.
 Plant it about 4 meters from a building and a pool.
 The name is derived from the Greek podos = foot and karpos - fruit, referring to the fleshy foot , the receptacle, on which the fruit develops.